-Where the same graded unit is included in more than one Diploma, the sample must include at least three learners on each named Diploma in which the unit appears.
-Where the provider has registered multiple runs for the same Diploma, the sample should be taken from across these course runs.
+Where the same graded unit is included in more than one Diploma, the sample must include learners on each named Diploma in which the unit appears.
+Where the provider has registered multiple runs for the same Diploma, the sample should be taken from a sample of these course runs.